EDITOR’S NOTE: This list has been updated for 2020.

 Federal Student Loans

 Federal student loans don’t require a credit check.
 The downside of these loans is the limited amount of funds that you’re allowed to borrow.
-For dependent undergraduate students, loan limits are as follows:

 Direct PLUS Loans

 Direct PLUS Loans are federal loans that can help pay for college or career schools and are available to eligible graduate or professional students and parents of dependent undergraduate students through schools participating in the Direct Loan Program.
 You can borrow a maximum amount equal to the cost of attending the participating school, as determined by the school, with any other forms of financial assistance received subtracted from the total loan amount.

 Unlike Stafford loans, Direct PLUS Loans do require a credit check.
 If you have adverse credit history, you may still be able to receive a Direct PLUS Loan providing you meet additional requirements, unless you have a bankruptcy or loan charge-off in your credit history.
 If you have adverse credit history you may need to obtain an endorser with positive credit history, an endorser is someone who agrees to repay the Direct PLUS Loan if you do not repay it.
 Or, documenting to the satisfaction of the U.S. Department of Education, any extenuating circumstances relating to your credit history.
 If either of these options are required for you to qualify, you need to complete an online credit counseling program for PLUS borrowers before you can get your funds.